berg8793/gba-mus-ripper/README.md

 !!!
 HOW TO USE THIS PROGRAM !!!

 On Windows, you should open a console prompt in the folder containing the ".exe" files.
-To do this in Windows 10, first search "Command Prompt" in the Start bar and open its file location.
+To do this, first search "Command Prompt" in the Start bar and open its file location.
 This will take you to the Command Prompt shortcut location in Windows Explorer.
 Next, right-click on "Command Prompt", select "Properties", then select "Open File Location" in the new pop-up window.
 This will take you to the "system32" folder where "cmd.exe" is located.
 From there, it's a quick copy-and-paste into the folder containing the GBA Mus Ripper ".exe" files and you're good to go.